inngest/inngest/docs/SDK_SPEC.md

        * specified, cancellation triggers are valid for up to a year or until the
        * function ends.
        *
-       * The time to wait can be specifed using a Time String or an ISO 8601
+       * The time to wait can be specified using a Time String or an ISO 8601
        * date.
        */
       timeout?: string;